SAVING MONEY - WHY AND HOW

 So, you don't plan on buying a yacht.
 The same principle applies to buying a car with debt, or taking a vacation before saving for it, or even buying the Christmas presents on credit.
 This example pays down a large debt, but many families carry a $50,000 credit card balance perpetually.
 That is just as onerous.

 (3) The reason to start saving early is because it will cost you a lot more if you delay.
 You may have heard advice like "If you start saving for retirement at age 35 you only need to save 15% of your wages, but if you only start in your 30's you need to save 20%".
 Or some such statistic.
 It is a lot worse than that.
 The following chart shows that a 10 year delay will require you to triple your savings in order to make up the difference.
-Granted the chart assumes a steady $$ of savings, while most people will be able to increase their savings at least with inflation.
+Of course inflation would make the $12,000 hurt less.
+Expressing the $savings as a percent of $wages that increase with inflation would show the required savings doubled as a percent of wages.
 The spreadsheet for determining How Much You Need To Save will confirm that a 10 year delay using the default variables causes the required savings to rise from 10% of salary to 27%.

 Many wealthy older people profiled in the media partially attribute their success to a lucky windfall when they were young - a windfall that funded their future adventures.
 Of course, all the other people who tried the same thing, but did not get the lucky break, never end up being profiled in the media.
 You do not hear about them, but they will have lost all their savings, and may have continued to lose any subsequent savings their whole life.
 Risky investments create few winners, but many losers.